kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 kubelet: When feature-gate is disabled, if kubelet sees a Proposed resize, it rejects the resize as Infeasible.

-scheduler: If PodStatus.Resize field is not empty, scheduler uses max(ResourcesAllocated, Requests) even if the feature-gate is disabled.
+scheduler: If PodStatus.Resize field is not empty, scheduler uses max(AllocatedResources, Requests) even if the feature-gate is disabled.

 Allowed [version skews](https://kubernetes.io/releases/version-skew-policy/) are handled as below: